jradfs/americandreamtaxeshub/QA_FINDINGS.md

 # Quality Assurance Testing Report
-Date: December 12, 2023
+Date: December 2023

 ## Overview
-This document contains findings from comprehensive testing of the American Dream Taxes Hub application.
-The testing covers functionality, user experience, and potential improvements across all pages and features.
+This document contains findings from comprehensive testing of the American Dream Taxes Hub application, with a focus on implementing a unified project and task management approach inspired by Motion's interface.

 ## Test Environment
 - URL: http://localhost:3000